 Stop Rescuing & Start Helping

-Rescuing your adult child sends the message that he can’t care for himself.
+Rescuing your child sends the message that he can’t care for himself.
 Instead, he is dependent on you to fix his problems.
 When you won’t or can’t fix his problems, it’s all your fault.
 That is definitely a no-win situation.

 Make no mistake, letting our children experience pain and disappointment is hard.
 It’s perhaps the hardest thing we do as parents.
 But our job isn’t to shield our children from life’s challenges.
 Our job is to give them the skills to navigate these challenges and come out on the other side.
-We let our children experience life on life’s terms so they can become capable and resilient adults.
+We let our children experience life on life’s terms so they can become capable and resilient s.

 If you want to provide help that really helps, a good place start is to learn more about codependence from Pia Mellody or Melody Beattie, two pioneers in this work, and then focus on your own recovery while you give your son the freedom and the dignity to focus on his.